Ldev-The-Remaster/ChattingApp/README.md

 **Two Cent Discord** is a collaborative chat application built with a robust backend, dynamic frontend, and efficient messaging protocols.
 This project was developed as part of a team effort, utilizing Agile methodology with weekly standups and task management tools such as Miro, Trello, and Figma for planning, tracking, and UI design.

 ## Features
-- **Custom messaging protocol**: Built and designed a custom messaging protocl "LSMP" as a language between client and server.
+- **Custom messaging protocol**: Built and designed a custom messaging protocol "LSMP" as a language between client and server.
 - **Real-time Messaging**: Experience seamless chat with real-time updates.
 - **Open channel for all users**: Enjoy text messaging between all users connected to the server.
 - **Direct messages**: Message individual users privately.
-- **Message history**: Retrieve previous messages through our sqlite persistence.
+- **Message history**: Retrieve previous messages through our SQLite persistence.
-- **Admin functionality**: Manage your server via Admin commands like Mute, Kick, Ban and IP Ban.
+- **Admin functionality**: Manage your server via Admin commands like Mute, Kick, Ban, and IP Ban.
 - **Modern UI/UX**: Clean and intuitive interface.

 ## Technologies Used